What to expect from sex during pregnancy

 Also, it’s normal to have mild stomach cramps or contractions during or right after sex.
 These cramps might happen because the muscles in your uterus contract during orgasm.
 Cramps can also be triggered by hormones in a male partner’s semen.

-If you have mild cramps during or after sex, you can ease your discomfort by taking a warm bath.
+If you have mild cramps during or after sex, you can ease your discomfort by taking a warm shower or bath or using a heat pack.

-If your health professional has advised that you avoid sex, or if you don’t feel like having sex, you can feel close to your partner in other ways.
+If your health professional has told you to avoid sex or if you don’t feel like having sex, you can feel close to your partner in other ways.
 For example, you can still kiss, hug, cuddle or massage each other.

 Is sex during pregnancy safe?